HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - the 10th commit should be with a PR
   - one goal is to have an automated merge of a quickLinks file
   - ideally:
+    - this will be a common component in several ( pages ) contexts
     - reduce maintenance effort
     - provide insights into the relativeStrength coloring